Liberty Island (horse): 2023: three-year-old season

 The horse was briefly sent to pasture before returning to the stable on April 29 in preparation for her next race, the Yushun Himba.
-The horse was entered on to the race as planned with an odds of 1.4, making her by far the most favored.
+The horse was entered into the race as planned with odds of 1.4, making her by far the most favored.
 She entered the starting gate calmly and made a good start.
-Rather than racing from the back of the pack like her previous race, she raced from the forward.
-She placed herself at around 6th place at around the 1000 meter mark, which was covered in exactly one minute.
-As the horse entered the final corner the horse started to push forward, After passing Ravel at around the 200 meter mark, she lengthened her lead further, passing the finishing line with a 6 lengths lead against Harper and Dura.
-This lead was the largest gap at the Yushun Himba since 1984, when races were first graded, surpassing the 5 lengths lead that Gentildonna set in 2012.
+Rather than racing from the back of the pack like her previous race, she raced from the front.
+She placed herself around 6th place at around the 1000-meter mark, which was covered in exactly one minute.
+As the horse entered the final corner, she started to push forward.
+After passing Ravel at around the 200-meter mark, she lengthened her lead further, passing the finishing line with a six lengths lead against Harper and Dura.
+This lead was the largest gap at the Yushun Himba since 1984, when races were first graded, surpassing the five lengths lead that Gentildonna set in 2012.

-Her 3rd GI victory marked the 2nd year in a row where two of the Triple Tiaras were won by the same horse, and 17th ever in history.
+Her 3rd GI victory marked the 2nd year in a row that two of the Triple Tiara races were won by the same horse, and the 17th ever in history.
 She also became the 13th horse for a horse named Best Two-Year-Old Filly to win the Yushun Himba.
 For Kawada, this was the second time he won the race since Gentildonna.
-This also became the first GI race Nakauchida won where the race held at a distance of over 2,000 meters.
+This also became the first GI race Nakauchida won where the race was held at a distance of over 2,000 meters.
 After the race, Kawada told reporters that "he was able to race at a good rhythm" and that he "was glad that the horse became a Double Crown horse, and also proud that he was able to show the horse being strong."

 On May 25, the JRA announced the rating for the Yushun Himba.
-Liberty Island earned 120 pounds, which made her the highest rated in Yushun Himba history; with other Yushun Himba winners such as Gentildonna, Soul Stirring, Almond Eye, and Stars on Earth only earning 115.
+Liberty Island earned 120 pounds, which made her the highest-rated in Yushun Himba history, with other Yushun Himba winners such as Gentildonna, Soul Stirring, Almond Eye, and Stars on Earth only earning 115.
 The following day, Liberty Island was sent to pasture at Northern Farm Shigaraki.
-It was also announced that the horse, rather than sending her to a trial race, would instead be going straight to the Shuka Sho in fall, with the intention of making her the first Triple Tiara winner since Daring Tact from 2020.
+It was also announced that the horse, rather than being sent to a trial race, would instead be going straight to the Shuka Sho in fall, with the intention of making her the first Triple Tiara winner since Daring Tact in 2020.